zenorocha/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/blade-cli/generating-projects-with-blade-cli.md

 blade create -t mvc-portlet -p com.liferay.docs.portlet -c GuestbookPortlet -v 7.3 guestbook
 ```

-This creates a standalone MVC Portlet project suitable for importing into any IDE.
+This creates an MVC Portlet project.
+Standalone projects can be imported into any IDE.
+Liferay Workspaces can be imported into IntelliJ by using the Liferay IntelliJ plugin, or into Eclipse by using Liferay Developer Studio.

 ```tip::
 If you run this command from inside a Liferay Workspace, your project is created in the Workspace, and can take advantage of all the infrastructure and automation that Workspace offers.